connorrewa/connorrewa/README.md

 ### Hi there 👋

 Welcome to my profile!
-My name is Connor and I love working on backend systems.
+My name is Connor and I love working on backend technology.